VoltCruelerz/Greed/README.md

 - **Intelligent Merge**: Intelligent merging of localization files.
 - **File Diff**: Greed ships with a diff tool specifically for Sins II data files, allowing you to readily see exactly what you've done.
 - **Reduced Boilerplate**: Fractional files reduces the effort required to make small mods
+- **Improved Exposure**: Greed ships with a viewer of curated Greedy mods.
+By getting added to that list, your mods can reach more users.
 - **[TODO] Automated Updates**: Users will be able to update the latest version of your mod with a single click.
 - **[TODO] Dependency Autoinstall**: Users will be able to automatically install your mod's dependencies.